maelchiotti/GTagger/README.md

 **v1.2.0:**

+- Add a help window:
-- ?
+  - General use instructions
+  - Legend of the state indicator

 **Future:**

-- Improve the settings window to be a `QtCore.Qt.Tool` so that it keeps focus
+- Improve the settings and informations windows to be `QtCore.Qt.Tool`s so that they keep focus

 - Add files in a thread